yii-tools/app/docs/guide/multiple-apps.md

-## Multiple applications with `Subfolder::class` middleware
+## Many applications with `Subfolder::class` middleware

 If you want to use subfolder middleware for URL routing, you need to adjust `config/params.php` file.

-For our example let's assume that web server root is pointing to the all projects root.
+For our example, let's assume that web server root is pointing to the all-projects root.

 There is `yii3` project with its `yii3/public` directory that should be accessed as `http://localhost/yii3/public`.

-> Note: While being a common practice for local development, it is recommended to prefer separate hosts for separate projects pointint directly to `public` directory.
+> Note: While being a common practice for local development, it's recommended to prefer separate hosts for separate projects pointing directly to `public` directory.

 Here's how `config/params.php` should be adjusted, add prefix to `app` config: